-To begin, we live on a beautiful lake that has pristine water.
+To begin with, we live on a beautiful lake that has pristine water.
 And that's an obvious benefit when living off the grid.
-We pump water from the lake with a well-insulated lake pump.
+We pump water from the lake year-round with a well-insulated lake pump.

-#2.
-Our Waste Water Removal System
+Our Water System

 From freshwater, we move to the discharge streams, those being both grey and black water.

-The black water is anything that goes through the toilet.
+Black water is anything that goes through the toilet.
 And by that, I mean the everyday human waste, more commonly known as poop.

 Our black water goes directly to a 2000 gallon holding tank that is conveniently located below us.
 It's approximately ¾ under the house and ¼ outside the house footprint yet still enclosed with an insulated structure.